MAIS 623: Introduction to Trends in New Media: Digital Humanities Report a Broken Link

 Week 4: What Are Digital Ethics?

 Smithies, J. (2017).
 The ethics of production.
 In The digital humanities and the digital modern (pp. 203–236).
-New York: Palgrave Macmillan.
+Palgrave Macmillan.

 McPherson, T. (2012).
 Why are the digital humanities so white? or Thinking the histories of race and computation.
 In M. Gold (Ed.), Debates in the digital humanities (pp. 139–160).
-Minneapolis, MN: University of Minnesota Press.
+University of Minnesota Press.

 Week 5: Critical Approaches in the Digital Humanities

 Risam, R. (2018).
 What passes for human?
 Undermining the universal subject in digital humanities.
 In E. Losh & J. Wernimont (Eds.), Bodies of information: Intersectional feminism and digital humanities (pp. 39–56).
-Minneapolis, MN: University of Minnesota Press.
+University of Minnesota Press.

 Guiliano, J., & Heitman, C. (2017).
 Indigenizing the digital humanities: Challenges, questions, and research opportunities.
 In DH.

-Unit 6: Encountering the Computational “Other”: Algorithms, AI, and the Humanities
+Unit 6: Algorithmic Cultures and the Humanities

 Seaver, N. (2019).
 Knowing algorithms.
 In J. Vertesi & D. Ribes (Eds.), digital STS: A field guide for science and technology studies (pp. 412–422).
 Princeton University Press.